Silica Valley

 A new topography has been created of plateaus, heaps, hills as well a series of lakes revealing the groundwater and creating new opportunities for both man and nature to colonize.
 The landscape may be regarded as palimpsest of time from the Carboniferous to a new geologic epoch of the Anthropocene in which humans alter the planet sufficiently so that landscape processes are being reshaped by human interactions.
 In other words; a shifting site, not a monument but an ongoing experiment.

-For the future of the site it important to orchestrate some of the large scale transformation of the site such as the shaping and location of the quarry lakes; the formation of a new landmark steenberg and the creation of a woodland framework.
+For the future of the site it important to orchestrate some of the large-scale transformation of the site such as the shaping and location of the quarry lakes; the formation of a new landmark spoil heap and the creation of a woodland framework.
 The large scale / long term can be combined with the small scale/ short term.
 The latter acting as catalyst –sometimes ‘agent provocateur’ - to initiate change and facilitate public participation.

 Silica Valley